Meet the Tunisian director whose film is making waves in Cannes

-Euronews speaks to Kaouther Ben Hania whose Palme d'Or-nominated film entitled 'Four Daughters' has got Cannes talking... and thinking.
+Euronews Culture speaks to Kaouther Ben Hania director of the Palme d'Or-nominated film entitled 'Four Daughters' has got Cannes talking... and thinking.

 At the Cannes Film Festival, Tunisian film director Kaouther Ben Hania is causing a storm.
 The academy-award nominated director is in the race for this year's Palme d'Or with her film 'Four Daughters'.

-Speaking with Euronews, she described how she felt rubbing shoulders with some of the industry's biggest names.
+Speaking with Euronews Culture, she described how she felt rubbing shoulders with some of the industry's biggest names.

 "I was, not thrilled, but overjoyed when I was announced as being in the official competition, and when I learned the names of the other directors, Ken Loach, Wes Anderson, Wim Wenders... it's just crazy what's happening to me and I'm very happy to be here," she explained.